Jason Manford: Television

 Since 21 June 2014, Manford has hosted a BBC One show called A Question of Sport: Super Saturday, a spin-off from BBC panel show A Question of Sport.
 On 21 September 2014, Manford guest hosted an episode of Sunday Night at the Palladium.
-He returned to present another show on 24 May 2015.

 Manford played the role of Marty in the 2015 BBC Drama Ordinary Lies.
 In 2015, he hosted The Money Pit for Dave and It's a Funny Old Week for ITV.

-In 2016, Manford joined Absolute Radio as their new Sunday morning show presenter.

-In April 2017, Manford guest presented five episodes of The Nightly Show.
-He also presented the 2017 Laurence Olivier Awards for ITV, before returning to present the ceremony in 2019 and 2020.

-In 2017, he presented a new Sunday-night entertainment series for ITV called Bigheads.

 Since 2017, he has been the voice of Daisy's dad in a CHF Entertainment cartoon called Daisy & Ollie.
 He also writes some of the episodes for it.

 In 2018, he fronted What Would Your Kid Do?, a new series for ITV.

 In 2020, Manford came in second place as the Hedgehog on The Masked Singer.
 Manford hosted The Royal Variety Performance 2020 from the Blackpool Opera House, with performances including Gary Barlow, Melanie C, Steps and Britain's Got Talent 2020 winner Jon Courtenay.

 In May 2021, Manford became the presenter of BBC quiz show Unbeatable.

-In February 2022, Manford appeared on the final of the Masked Singer third series masked as Hedgehog performing a duet with winner Natalie Imbruglia masked as Panda.